Senate leader, presidential candidate Bob Dole dies at 98

 Dole could be merciless with his rivals, whether Democrat or Republican.
 When George H.W.
 Bush defeated him in the 1988 New Hampshire Republican primary, Dole snapped: “Stop lying about my record.”
 If that pales next to the scorching insults in today’s political arena, it was shocking at the time.

 But when Bush died in December 2018, old rivalries were forgotten as Dole appeared before Bush’s casket in the Capitol Rotunda.
-As an aide lifted him from his wheelchair, an ailing and sorrowful Dole slowly steadied himself and saluted his one-time nemesis with his left hand, his chin quivering.
+As an aide lifted him from his wheelchair, Dole slowly steadied himself and saluted his one-time nemesis with his left hand, his chin quivering.

 In a vice presidential debate two decades earlier with Walter Mondale, Dole had famously and audaciously branded all of America’s wars that century “Democrat wars.”
 Mondale shot back that Dole had just “richly earned his reputation as a hatchet man.”